Giovanni Tedesco: Coaching career

-After just one month, in February 2020, he has been appointed as new manager of Valletta F.C., signing a deal until the end of the season.
+After just one month, in February 2020, he was appointed as the new manager of Valletta F.C., signing a deal until the end of the season.
 After just three matches at the helm of the Citizens (due to the end of the season caused by the effects of the COVID-19 pandemic in Malta), in June Tedesco decided not to agree terms with the club for another year, remaining without a team.

 In October 2020, he was appointed as a manager of Al Bataeh Club in Al Bataeh, United Arab Emirates in hoping of getting the new club to promotion however, due to getting infected with COVID-19 virus, he stepped down as coach of the new Emirati side around the end of the month with only coaching the team during the preliminary round of the UAE President's Cup.

 In December 2020 Tedesco made his return to Malta, signing a one-year contract with the Premier League side Sirens.
 On 12 April 2021 it was confirmed, that Tedesco would leave the club, as his contract had expired.
 In August 2021, Tedesco signed for Emirati club Ras Al Khaimah Club.
 However, a month later, he was forced to part ways with the club after their sporting project floundered due to financial problems.

-In January 2022 Tedesco came back to Malta, signing a contract with Premier League side St. Lucia F.C. until the end of the season.
+In January 2022, Tedesco moved back to Malta, signing a contract with Premier League side St. Lucia F.C. until the end of the season.
+After ending the season with St. Lucia, Tedesco was named new head coach of Birkirkara, returning to the club for a second time; he subsequently led the team to win the 2022–23 Maltese FA Trophy.
+On 26 November 2023 he resigned his position with 3 wins, 1 draw and 4 defeat with 10th position.

+On 14 November 2024, Tedesco returned to Gżira United.
+He departed by the end of the season.

+On 22 October 2025, Tedesco returned to Perugia, this time as a head coach for the ailing Serie C club.

 Personal life

-Giovanni Tedesco has two brothers who are also football players, Salvatore (formerly of Perugia and Lucchese) and Giacomo, who is playing for Reggina.
+Giovanni Tedesco has two brothers who are also football coaches and former players: Salvatore (formerly of Perugia, Trapani and Lucchese) and Giacomo, who played at the Serie A level with Salernitana, Napoli, Reggina, Catania and Bologna.